Tatiana-Abramova/restaurants-voting/README.md

 # Restaurants voting system

 ## Description
+A voting system for deciding where to have lunch.
 * 2 types of users: admin and regular users
 * Admin can input a restaurant, and it's lunch menu of the day (2-5 items usually, just a dish name and price)
 * Menu changes each day (admins do the updates)